 At just under 18 minutes, Nebraskans are well under the national average of 25.3 minutes of commute time.
 Only 1.16 percent of Nebraskans experience a “super commute” of 90 minutes or more.

-Enter your zip code below to compare car insurance quotes and to get the best rates available.
+Enter your ZIP code below to compare auto insurance quotes and to get the best rates available.
 It would be very un-Nebraskan of you not to make use of your best option.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.